Nafeij/kbclone/README.md

 It's quite buggy in its current state, so if you have suggestions or would like to propose a patch let me knoe in Issues.

+### Notice

+This application uses persistent cookies (distant expiration date) to save your user info, settings and statistics.
+Please created an exception in your browser allowing the site to set persistent cookies if you wish to save said data.

 ### Disclamer

 All assets are reproductions.
 All rights and intellectual properties belong to Massive Monster.